 The five core guides map the entire ITIL Service Lifecycle, beginning with the identification of customer needs and drivers of IT requirements, through to the design and implementation of the service into operation and finally, on to the monitoring and improvement phase of the service.

-Adopting ITIL can offer users a huge range of benefits that include:
+Adopting ITIL can offer users a huge range of benefits - see the Key Benefits of ITIL page for full details.

 For further information on the ITIL Service Management approach and its benefits, see ITIL: The Basics White Paper.